ottiferous/euler/README.md

 Times listed for individual programs are in **milliseconds**, while **Totals are in seconds**.

-All benchmarks are derived from the built-in _profile_ method on the same machine as [Zolrath](https://github.com/zolrath/Project-Clojuler) using the command </br>
+All benchmarks are derived from the built-in _profile_ method on the same machine as [Zolrath](https://github.com/zolrath/Project-Clojuler) using the command:

 <code>python -m profile $filename</code>

 Competing with [Zolrath](https://github.com/zolrath/Project-Clojuler)